-Typically an EBSD system (Figure 1) consists of:
+Typically an EBSD system consists of:

-- A crystalline sample tilted to 70º from horizontal, by use of the SEM stage or a pretilted holder.
+A crystalline sample tilted to 70º from horizontal, by use of the SEM stage or a pretilted holder.

-- A phosphor screen, which is fluoresced by the electrons scattered from the sample.
+A phosphor screen, which is fluoresced by the electrons scattered from the sample.

-- Electronics to control the SEM, including the beam and stage movements.
+Electronics to control the SEM, including the beam and stage movements.

-- forescatter diodes (FSD) mounted around the phosphor screen, used to generate microstructure images of the sample before collecting EBSD data.
+Forescatter diodes (FSD) mounted around the phosphor screen, used to generate microstructure images of the sample before collecting EBSD data.

-- The EBSD system can optionally be integrated with an EDS system
+The EBSD system can optionally be integrated with an EDS system

 Animation showing an EBSD detector mounted on the SEM chamber, together with an EDS detector.
 Some EBSD detectors have elevation control, as shown, allowing greater versatility in the sample to detector geometry

 EBSD software controls the whole acquisition process, from electron beam control to pattern indexing, and enables detailed interrogation of the EBSD data